karllhughes/learn/_posts/2021-01-28-technical-content.md

 ### Build Up to Each Concept

 The other problem that subject matter experts encounter when they start writing is they forget most readers won’t be as knowledgeable as they are.
-Good technical content is correct and uses industry-standard terms without overwhelming new readers.
+Good technical writing and content is correct and uses industry-standard terms without overwhelming new readers.
 The trick is to build up to each concept as you deliver it.

 The way I do this is by creating an outline that starts with no assumptions.
 For example, if I were writing an article about deploying Python workloads to Kubernetes, here’s what I’d start with: